josephryan/RyanLab/SandBox/README.md

 pigz -9 SRR[number]_pass_1.fastq
 ```

-#### 2.2 Use BL-FILTER on the publically available transcriptomes and our transcriptomes, part of the Agalma pipeline (Dunn et al. 2013) to trim the adapters added during Illumina RNA-Seq.
+#### 2.2 Transcriptome assembly and assessment.

-2.2.1 BL-FILTER and organizational steps for downloaded transcriptomes.
+2.2.1 Use BL-FILTER on the publically available transcriptomes and our transcriptomes, part of the Agalma pipeline (Dunn et al. 2013) to trim the adapters added during Illumina RNA-Seq.
+BL-FILTER and organizational steps for downloaded transcriptomes.
 Similar steps are applied to our transcriptomes, with slight variation at the beginning due to different file names.

 ```
 bl-filter-illumina -a -i ../../00-DATA/fastq/SRR[number]_pass_1.fastq.gz -i ../../00-DATA/fastq/[number]_pass_2.fastq.gz -o SRR[number].1.fq -o SRR[number].2.fq -u SRR[number].unp.fq > blf.out 2> blf.err &